jvandonsel/radio/README.md

 - [spi-device](https://www.npmjs.com/package/spi-device) For SPI access to the ADC
 - [onoff](https://www.npmjs.com/package/onoff) For GPIO control

 I've spent quite a bit of time trying to replicate the feel of tuning an analog radio with this device.
 Static is played between stations, and the radio tries to "lock onto" nearby stations.
-It's still not the same experience as with an actual analog radio, though, and I can see this being a never ending source of tweaks.
+It's still not quite the same experience as with an actual analog radio, though, and I can see this being a never ending source of tweaks.

 This radio uses [mplayer](http://www.mplayerhq.hu) to play the actual radio streams.
-To speed up transitions betwen stations and between stations and static, two mplayer processes are started and kept running forever, one for radio and one for static.
+To speed up transitions betwen stations and between stations and static, two mplayer processes are started and kept running forever, one for radio and one to play a wav file contaiing radio static.
 I start mplayer in slave mode, meaning commands to change the URL and to pause and resume the player are injected into stdin.

 Code was composed in [Emacs](https://www.gnu.org/software/emacs/).